PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What was that?"
 Asarah asked, her smile not falling away, but becoming tainted with concern.

 She had a nice smile, and the Wizard thought it was all the sweeter for being mixed with fear.
-Oh yes, thought the Wizard, he would definitely by taking something to go.
+Oh yes, thought the Wizard, he would definitely be taking something to go.
 "It sounded like a wolf," he said with exaggerated innocence, "I'd like two mutton sandwiches," he said with a smile.

 "With Lettuce and Tomato?" asked Asarah.